-\cite{wang2024fsmfinitestatemachine} applies FSM to Multi-hop Question Answering (MHQA) by iteratively decomposing complex questions into sub-questions and self-correcting errors during the process.
+There are previous attempts of FSM on Multi-hop Question Answering \cite{wang2024fsmfinitestatemachine,wang2024sgfsm} and reasoning \cite{liu2024SMoT}. \citet{wang2024fsmfinitestatemachine} applies FSM to Multi-hop Question Answering (MHQA) by iteratively decomposing complex questions into sub-questions and self-correcting errors during the process.
 SG-FSM \cite{wang2024sgfsm} further enhances this by dynamically deciding the next step in the reasoning process.
 It improves the model's ability to handle multi-hop reasoning tasks and reduce hallucination.
 SMoT \cite{liu2024SMoT} applies a framework similar to FSM to reasoning tasks.
 It addresses complex scenarios with multi-turn sub-questions and feedback loops to ensure more accurate results.

-In contrast, our {\ModelName} framework applies FSM to Emotional Support Conversations (ESC).
+In contrast, our {\ModelName} applies FSM to Emotional Support Conversations (ESC).
 We use FSM to structure the model's reasoning process, allowing the FSM to adaptively adjust strategies to provide effective emotional responses, ensuring a smooth and empathetic dialogue.
 By enabling LLMs to infer the seeker's emotional state from the history of the conversation, we determine the specific strategy for responding, ultimately combining these strategies to generate the appropriate reply.